KUSD students, faculty start first day of school Thursday

+Megan Humphreys, a third grade teacher at Nash Elementary School, talks with students during a "This or That" game.

+Students and staff throughout the majority of Kenosha Unified School District, and most other districts in Kenosha County, flocked to their respective buildings for the first day of classes Thursday morning.

-Students at Nash Elementary School filed into the building Thursday morning for the first day of school for the 2022-2023 academic year.
+At Nash Elementary School, students eagerly filed into the building Thursday morning for the first day of school for the 2022-23 academic year.

 As previously announced, schools in the district will continue to provide hand sanitizer as well as following cleaning and disinfecting protocols.